Miskito language: Phonotactics

-Orthography and phonology
+Orthography

 G. R. Heath wrote on Miskito grammar in American Anthropologist in 1913 and describes its orthography and phonology as follows:

 The vowels a, e, i, o, u correspond almost exactly to the same sound of those letters in German.

 The consonants g, j, s, w, y represent the sounds heard in the English words get, jet, set, wet, and yet; and the combination ch stands for the sound heard in the word chest.
 C by itself will not be used.
 The other letters have the same power as in English, except that the aspirate h is always to be pronounced, even at the end of a syllable.

 The stress accent in Miskito is almost invariably on the first syllable.

 When the grave and acute accents occur on the same vowel, will be imaginary accentuated just like English.

 Nasalized vowels are sometimes met with: they resemble the ordinary vowels followed by a sound corresponding to the French n in mon.
 But as this nasal sound seems to be pronounced not after, but simultaneously with, the vowels, it seems better to mark the vowels with the tilde (˜), to indicate that the vowels themselves are nasalized.
 Such nasalized vowels are always long, thus: ã, ẽ, ĩ, õ, ũ.

 The combination ng is a single sound: the double sound in the English word "longer" will be represented by ngg.

 There is still much controversy about Miskito orthography and it cannot be considered settled, even with printed Miskito grammars, Bible translations, and other texts.